elixir-webrtc/ex_webrtc/guides/intro.md

     ```

     - assuming that we expect only _N_ tracks from Peer 2, we can use the tip above and
-    add _N_ transceivers to Peer 2's PeerConnection on the Elixir side and do just a single negotiation.
+    make sure that there are at least _N_ transceivers in Peer 2's PeerConnection on the Elixir side and do just a single negotiation.
     Note that you can also add transceivers without associated track, that's what you would need to do if
     _N_ in the diagram was greater than 1, because we only have a single track available.

-    TODO this might be not the best explenation, adding transceivers proactively makes sanes only if theres more tracks on the answerer side

     ```mermaid
     flowchart BR